by Lucinda Lynx

 "I don't know, but I've heard that this hotel has excellent fish dishes, since the sea is so close," I said.

-"I saw another woman behind the desk," Jacob told me after we had ordered the appetizer drinks.
+"I saw another woman behind the desk," Jacob told me after we had stepped into the dining room and chosen our table.
 "It's not Susan anymore."

 I sighed, relieved.
 "Good.
 As much friend as she is, her mere presence has made me sweat more or less since our arrival."